epfl-si/ansible-collection-rhel/roles/s3cmd/README.md

 Role s3cmd
 =========

+Deprecated: Use awscli instead.
+This role will be removed in epfl_si.rhel v5.

 Install and configure s3cmd

 This role handle multiple buckets configured on the same computer at the same time.
 The defaults one can be use with `s3cmd` command.
 The other one must be specified `s3cmd --config=~/.s3cfg-my-secondary-bucket`.